prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/gtx-1080-ti.md

 So finding this card at a reasonable price new is basically unheard of, and we suggest shooting for a newer 2000-series if you refuse to buy anything short of brand new hardware.

 <section style="width: 100%">
-        <h3>We may receive compensation when you use Coinmama.
-Please visit Coinmama for its exact pricing terms.</h3>
           <div style="display: flex">
            <div style="flex: 1 200% 0;">
                <h3>PROS</h3>